darkgallium/website/content/projects.md

 ### Current

-* raytracer, a tool written in **Rust** and **C** to trace the path of a TCP/IP packet within the Linux kernel's depths.
-Still at a really early stage.
+* [mini](https://git.deuxfleurs.fr/darkgallium/mini), a minimal init system written in Rust (my first project in this language!).
+Its main set of features is nearly complete, it just lacks start/stop services support.

 * [arduino-u2fhid](https://github.com/darkgallium/arduino-u2fhid), an effort to make a U2F FIDO compatible key from an Arduino Micro.
-Still at a really early stage.
+Turns out the Arduino isn’t fast enough to implement the protocol (especially generate the ECDSA keys).
+I might change for a Teensy or a STM32 based card.

 * a [port](https://github.com/darkgallium/openwrt/tree/tl-850re-v2-backport1701) of LEDE 17.01 for my TP Link TL-850re v2 wifi AP (device with a NAND flash of only 4 MB).
 Not quite working at this time, device boots, failsafe mode works (luckily) but wifi & ethernet don't in normal mode.